Drozerah/freeCodeCamp-work/README.md

 ### Front End Development Certification

 - #### HTML5 and CSS
+- [x] 60 chalenges resolved - not published on this repository
 - #### Responsive Design with Bootstrap
 - #### jQuery
 - #### Object Oriented and Functional Programming